myquay/michael-mckenna.com/blog/content/post/2016/getting-started-with-go-on-windows.md

-+++
-date = "2016-07-01T10:33:32+12:00"
+---
+publishDate: 2016-07-01T10:33:32+12:00
+title: Getting started with Go on Windows
-description = "I'm giving this Go-lang thing a whirl, turns out it's dead easy to set up on Windows." title = "Getting started with Go on Windows" url = "/getting-started-with-go-on-windows" tags = ["go", "guide"]
+summary: I'm giving this Go-lang thing a whirl, turns out it's dead easy to set up on Windows.
-+++
+url: /getting-started-with-go-on-windows
+tags:
+    - go
+    - guide
+---

 I'm giving this Go-lang thing a whirl, turns out it's dead easy to set up on Windows.